Knee Meniscal Surgery Q & A

 Treatment for a meniscal tear depends on many factors, including a patient's age, symptoms, usual activities, and the location and size of the meniscal tear.

-Though an experienced orthopaedic surgeon, Dr. Klassen may not recommend knee meniscal surgery as the first line of treatment for a cartilage injury.
+Though an experienced orthopedic surgeon, Dr. Klassen may not recommend knee meniscal surgery as the first line of treatment for a cartilage injury.
 Initially, he may recommend non-surgical interventions such as anti-inflammatory medication, steroid injections, and physical therapy.

 However, patients may need knee meniscal surgery if they continue to have knee pain and instability following these non-surgical interventions.